Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 Tongliang Great Banyan tree with incredible views.
 Credit: Penghu Tour Guide (澎湖旅遊計程車)

-This 300-year-old banyan tree creates a natural pavilion spanning 660 square metres.
+Tongliang Great Banyan is a 300-year-old banyan tree.
+This unique tree tunnel where banyan branches has created a natural canopy.
 Aerial roots have spread into a massive canopy where locals gather in the shade.
+Dappled sunlight filters through leaves, creating atmospheric conditions especially beautiful in late afternoon.
 The tree’s true scale becomes apparent when walking underneath—what appears as multiple trees is actually one ancient organism.

 Penghu Great Bridge (跨海大橋)

-This 2.5-kilometre bridge linking Baisha and Xiyu islands features wind turbines and fishing platforms.
+This 2.5-kilometre Penghu Great Bridge (跨海大橋) linking Baisha and Xiyu islands features wind turbines and fishing platforms.
 The observation area provides panoramic views across multiple islands on clear days.
 The bridge itself has become a landmark—its length and surrounding seascape make the crossing feel significant.

 Oyster Baby Sculpture and Quirky Landmarks (蚵仔寶寶)

-Baisha embraces whimsical public art: oversized oyster shells housing baby statues, giant crab sculptures, and colourful sea-creature monuments dot the island.
-Whilst not high art, these installations have become part of Baisha’s identity and popular photo opportunities.
+Whilst not high art, these whimsical installations have become part of Penghu’s identity and popular photo opportunities.

 Xiyu Island